-Nick Lee is an Instructional Assistant at American River College in Sacramento, California.
+Nick Lee is an Instructional/Attendance Services Assistant II at American River College in Sacramento, California.
 He graduated in 2016 from the University of California, Merced with a B.A. in Political Science and a minor in Writing.
 He finished his Master’s Program at Sacramento State for Educational Leadership & Policy Studies in 2018.
-Nick is an aspiring teacher and educational administrator and is striving to develop student success by aiming for equity and equality for all students.
+Nick is an aspiring educator and leader r and is striving to develop student success by aiming for equity and equality for all students.

 At UC Merced, Nick joined the Fiat Lux Scholars Program in hopes he would succeed as a first generation college student.
 He then worked as a Community Scholar, Leader Scholar, and a Student Coordinator with the focus of being a peer mentor.
 Nick’s passion for writing was also rediscovered at UC Merced as he decided to minor in writing during his second year.
 He then took the opportunity to pioneer the Fiat Lux Scholars Program’s monthly Newsletter, serving as an editor, writer, and designer.
 During Fall of 2014, Nick applied for the Instructional Assistant position for the Merritt Writing Program in hopes of assisting students and continuing his passion for writing.
 As an Instructional Assistant, Nick has been entrusted to assist professors of an assigned Writing 10 course while also hosting tutoring services at the Writing Center.
 In 2016, Nick’s creative writing piece, Dear Mr. Comma, was published to the UC Merced Merritt Writing Program’s journal, The Vernal Pool.